| Title: | Client Library for SpatioTemporal Asset Catalog |

 collections()

-## Not run: stac("https://brazildatacube.dpi.inpe.br/stac/") %>% collections("CB4-16D-2") %>% items(bbox = c(-47.02148, -17.35063, -42.53906, -12.98314)) %>% get_request() stac("https://brazildatacube.dpi.inpe.br/stac/") %>% collections("CB4-16D-2") %>% items("CB4-16D_V2_000002_20230509") %>% get_request() ## End(Not run)
+## Not run: stac("https://data.inpe.br/bdc/stac/v1/") %>% collections("CBERS4-WFI-16D-2") %>% items(bbox = c(-47.02148, -17.35063, -42.53906, -12.98314)) %>% get_request() stac("https://data.inpe.br/bdc/stac/v1/") %>% collections("CBERS4-WFI-16D-2") %>% items("CB4-16D_V2_000002_20230509") %>% get_request() ## End(Not run)## Not run: stac("https://data.inpe.br/bdc/stac/v1/") %>% collections("CBERS4-WFI-16D-2") %>% items(bbox = c(-47.02148, -17.35063, -42.53906, -12.98314)) %>% get_request() stac("https://data.inpe.br/bdc/stac/v1/") %>% collections("CBERS4-WFI-16D-2") %>% items("CB4-16D_V2_000002_20230509") %>% get_request() ## End(Not run)

 These functions provide support to work with

-and doc_item
+doc_items and doc_item objects.

-: shows how many items there are in
+items_length(): shows how many items there are in

-the doc_items
+the doc_items object.

-: shows how many items matched the
+items_matched(): shows how many items matched the

 search criteria.
-It supports search:metadata
+It supports search:metadata (v0.8.0),

-(v0.9.0), and numberMatched
+context (v0.9.0), and numberMatched (OGC API - Features core

-: request all STAC Items through
+items_fetch(): requests all STAC Items through

 pagination.

-: retrieves the datetime
+items_datetime(): retrieves the datetime

-field in properties
+field in properties from doc_items and

-doc_item
+doc_item objects.

-: retrieves the bbox
+items_bbox(): retrieves the bbox

-field of a doc_items
+field of a doc_items or a doc_item object.

-: returns the assets name from
+items_assets(): returns the asset names from

-and doc_item
+doc_items and doc_item objects.

-: selects only items that match some criteria
+items_filter(): selects only items that match some criteria

 (see details section).

-in a doc_items
+items_reap(): traverses all items in a doc_items object and

-: lists field names inside an item.
+items_fields(): lists field names inside an item.

-: indicates
+items_intersects(): indicates

-which items intersects a given geometry.
+which items intersect a given geometry.

-: lists properties names inside an item.
+items_properties(): lists property names inside an item.

-items_length(items) ## S3 method for class 'doc_items' items_length(items) items_matched(items, matched_field = NULL) ## S3 method for class 'doc_items' items_matched(items, matched_field = NULL) items_fetch(items, ...) ## S3 method for class 'doc_items' items_fetch(items, ..., progress = TRUE, matched_field = NULL) items_next(items, ...) ## S3 method for class 'doc_items' items_next(items, ...) items_datetime(items) ## S3 method for class 'doc_item' items_datetime(items) ## S3 method for class 'doc_items' items_datetime(items) items_bbox(items) ## S3 method for class 'doc_item' items_bbox(items) ## S3 method for class 'doc_items' items_bbox(items) items_assets(items) ## S3 method for class 'doc_item' items_assets(items) ## S3 method for class 'doc_items' items_assets(items) ## Default S3 method: items_assets(items) items_filter(items, ..., filter_fn = NULL) ## S3 method for class 'doc_items' items_filter(items, ..., filter_fn = NULL) items_compact(items) ## S3 method for class 'doc_items' items_compact(items) items_reap(items, field, pick_fn = identity) ## S3 method for class 'doc_item' items_reap(items, field, pick_fn = identity) ## S3 method for class 'doc_items' items_reap(items, field, pick_fn = identity) ## Default S3 method: items_reap(items, field, pick_fn = identity) items_fields(items, field = NULL) ## S3 method for class 'doc_item' items_fields(items, field = NULL) ## S3 method for class 'doc_items' items_fields(items, field = NULL) items_sign(items, sign_fn) ## S3 method for class 'doc_item' items_sign(items, sign_fn) ## S3 method for class 'doc_items' items_sign(items, sign_fn) ## Default S3 method: items_sign(items, sign_fn) items_as_sf(items, ..., crs = 4326) ## S3 method for class 'doc_item' items_as_sf(items, ..., crs = 4326) ## S3 method for class 'doc_items' items_as_sf(items, ..., crs = 4326) items_as_sfc(items, crs = 4326) ## S3 method for class 'doc_item' items_as_sfc(items, crs = 4326) ## S3 method for class 'doc_items' items_as_sfc(items, crs = 4326) items_as_tibble(items) ## S3 method for class 'doc_item' items_as_tibble(items) ## S3 method for class 'doc_items' items_as_tibble(items) items_intersects(items, geom, ..., crs = 4326) ## S3 method for class 'doc_item' items_intersects(items, geom, ..., crs = 4326) ## S3 method for class 'doc_items' items_intersects(items, geom, ..., crs = 4326) items_properties(items) ## S3 method for class 'doc_item' items_properties(items) ## S3 method for class 'doc_items' items_properties(items) items_select(items, selection) ## S3 method for class 'doc_items' items_select(items, selection)
+items_length(items) ## S3 method for class 'doc_items' items_length(items) items_matched(items, matched_field = NULL) ## S3 method for class 'doc_items' items_matched(items, matched_field = NULL) items_fetch(items, ...) ## S3 method for class 'doc_items' items_fetch(items, ..., progress = TRUE, matched_field = NULL) items_next(items, ...) ## S3 method for class 'doc_items' items_next(items, ...) items_datetime(items) ## S3 method for class 'doc_item' items_datetime(items) ## S3 method for class 'doc_items' items_datetime(items) items_bbox(items) ## S3 method for class 'doc_item' items_bbox(items) ## S3 method for class 'doc_items' items_bbox(items) items_assets(items) ## S3 method for class 'doc_item' items_assets(items) ## S3 method for class 'doc_items' items_assets(items) ## Default S3 method: items_assets(items) items_filter(items, ..., filter_fn = NULL) ## S3 method for class 'doc_items' items_filter(items, ..., filter_fn = NULL) items_compact(items) ## S3 method for class 'doc_items' items_compact(items) items_reap(items, field, pick_fn = identity) ## S3 method for class 'doc_item' items_reap(items, field, pick_fn = identity) ## S3 method for class 'doc_items' items_reap(items, field, pick_fn = identity) ## Default S3 method: items_reap(items, field, pick_fn = identity) items_fields(items, field = NULL) ## S3 method for class 'doc_item' items_fields(items, field = NULL) ## S3 method for class 'doc_items' items_fields(items, field = NULL) items_sign(items, sign_fn) ## S3 method for class 'doc_item' items_sign(items, sign_fn) ## S3 method for class 'doc_items' items_sign(items, sign_fn) ## Default S3 method: items_sign(items, sign_fn) items_as_sf(items, ..., crs = 4326) ## S3 method for class 'doc_item' items_as_sf(items, ..., crs = 4326) ## S3 method for class 'doc_items' items_as_sf(items, ..., crs = 4326) items_as_sfc(items, crs = 4326) ## S3 method for class 'doc_item' items_as_sfc(items, crs = 4326) ## S3 method for class 'doc_items' items_as_sfc(items, crs = 4326) items_as_tibble(items) ## S3 method for class 'doc_item' items_as_tibble(items) ## S3 method for class 'doc_items' items_as_tibble(items) items_intersects(items, geom, ..., crs = 4326) ## S3 method for class 'doc_item' items_intersects(items, geom, ..., crs = 4326) ## S3 method for class 'doc_items' items_intersects(items, geom, ..., crs = 4326) items_properties(items) ## S3 method for class 'doc_item' items_properties(items) ## S3 method for class 'doc_items' items_properties(items) items_select(items, selection) ## S3 method for class 'doc_items' items_select(items, selection)items_length(items) ## S3 method for class 'doc_items' items_length(items) items_matched(items, matched_field = NULL) ## S3 method for class 'doc_items' items_matched(items, matched_field = NULL) items_fetch(items, ...) ## S3 method for class 'doc_items' items_fetch(items, ..., progress = TRUE, matched_field = NULL) items_next(items, ...) ## S3 method for class 'doc_items' items_next(items, ...) items_datetime(items) ## S3 method for class 'doc_item' items_datetime(items) ## S3 method for class 'doc_items' items_datetime(items) items_bbox(items) ## S3 method for class 'doc_item' items_bbox(items) ## S3 method for class 'doc_items' items_bbox(items) items_assets(items) ## S3 method for class 'doc_item' items_assets(items) ## S3 method for class 'doc_items' items_assets(items) ## Default S3 method: items_assets(items) items_filter(items, ..., filter_fn = NULL) ## S3 method for class 'doc_items' items_filter(items, ..., filter_fn = NULL) items_compact(items) ## S3 method for class 'doc_items' items_compact(items) items_reap(items, field, pick_fn = identity) ## S3 method for class 'doc_item' items_reap(items, field, pick_fn = identity) ## S3 method for class 'doc_items' items_reap(items, field, pick_fn = identity) ## Default S3 method: items_reap(items, field, pick_fn = identity) items_fields(items, field = NULL) ## S3 method for class 'doc_item' items_fields(items, field = NULL) ## S3 method for class 'doc_items' items_fields(items, field = NULL) items_sign(items, sign_fn) ## S3 method for class 'doc_item' items_sign(items, sign_fn) ## S3 method for class 'doc_items' items_sign(items, sign_fn) ## Default S3 method: items_sign(items, sign_fn) items_as_sf(items, ..., crs = 4326) ## S3 method for class 'doc_item' items_as_sf(items, ..., crs = 4326) ## S3 method for class 'doc_items' items_as_sf(items, ..., crs = 4326) items_as_sfc(items, crs = 4326) ## S3 method for class 'doc_item' items_as_sfc(items, crs = 4326) ## S3 method for class 'doc_items' items_as_sfc(items, crs = 4326) items_as_tibble(items) ## S3 method for class 'doc_item' items_as_tibble(items) ## S3 method for class 'doc_items' items_as_tibble(items) items_intersects(items, geom, ..., crs = 4326) ## S3 method for class 'doc_item' items_intersects(items, geom, ..., crs = 4326) ## S3 method for class 'doc_items' items_intersects(items, geom, ..., crs = 4326) items_properties(items) ## S3 method for class 'doc_item' items_properties(items) ## S3 method for class 'doc_items' items_properties(items) items_select(items, selection) ## S3 method for class 'doc_items' items_select(items, selection)

 items |